 Possible side effects of the catheter can include trouble placing the catheter in the vein, blockage of the catheter, or infection of the catheter or at the area where it enters the vein.
 Blood clots are another possible side effect.
 During the apheresis procedure, donors may have problems caused by low calcium levels from the anti-coagulant drug used to keep the blood from clotting in the machine.
 These can include feeling lightheaded or tingly, and having chills or muscle cramps.
 These go away after donation is complete, but may be treated by giving the donor calcium supplements.

 Cord blood is the blood that’s left in the placenta and umbilical cord after a baby is born.
-Collecting it does not pose any health risk to the infant.
+Collecting it does not pose any health risk to the infant or the mother.
 Cord blood transplants use blood that would otherwise be thrown away.
 After the umbilical cord is clamped and cut, the placenta and umbilical cord are cleaned.
 The cord blood is put into a sterile container, mixed with a preservative, and frozen until needed.